instacart/formula/docs/index.md

 }
 ```

-The most import part is the `Formula.evaluate` function.
+The most important part is the `Formula.evaluate` function.
 It gives us the current `State` and expects an
 `Evaluation<RenderModel>` back.
 Any time we transition to a new state, evaluate is called again and new Render Model
 is created.